hande-qmc/hande/documentation/manual/prereq.rst

     MPI 2 is required.
 We have used a variety of implementations (including OpenMPI and various vendor implementations).
 MPI 3 is **highly** recommended and is used by default.
-MPI 3 shared memory functionality is used if detected. python 2.7+ or python 3.2+
+MPI 3 shared memory functionality is used if detected. python 3.6+
     Almost all tools packaged with HANDE are written in python.

     .. note::

-        python 2.6 or earlier python 3 versions **may** be sufficient but will probably require additional work.
+        python 3 versions **may** be sufficient but will probably require additional work.
 In particular, the argparse module (included from 2.7 and 3.2 onwards) is required and installing (especially recent versions of) pandas  may be problematic.
-Using a recent version of python is highly recommended. pandas 0.14.1+
+Using a recent version of python is highly recommended.

+pandas 0.14.1+
     The HANDE data analysis tools build heavily upon the python scientific stack.
 In particular, pandas (available from http://pandas.pydata.org) is required for the ``pyhande`` module and analysis scripts, almost all of which build upon ``pyhande``.  pandas is not required for running HANDE but is highly recommended for data analysis (though strictly speaking is only required if ``pyhande`` is used, either directly or via analysis scripts).
+It has been tested up to pandas 1.2.2

 Bundled dependencies
 --------------------